HanishDhanwalkar/Human-Tracking/README.md

 # MovieCharCount
-Developing tool for detecting and counting unique people/characters in a movie clip
+Developing **Real-Time Human Tracking** tool for detecting and counting unique people/characters in a Video clip

 ## Object Detection